Kocerroxy Logo

 1. Copy/Paste Updated CSS or HTML: If you made style adjustments in the CSS panel, just right-click and select “Copy” on any edited CSS rule.
 Then paste it into your own CSS file.
 For HTML changes, right-click on the updated element in the DOM (Elements panel) and choose “Edit as HTML” to copy the modified code.
 It’s straightforward, but effective!

-2. Use the “Changes” Tab to Track Edits: Want a quick record of everything you changed in one place?
+2. Use the “Changes” Tab to Track Edits (only on Firefox Dev Edition): Want a quick record of everything you changed in one place?
 Head to the “Changes” tab under “More Tools” in Inspect Element.
 This tab logs every tweak you’ve made, showing side-by-side comparisons of the original and modified code.
 From here, you can copy all your adjustments and transfer them to your project files without missing a detail.

 Also read: How Often Do Crawlers Need to Rotate IPs and Why